rajeshkw/angular-pagination-plugin/README.md

 # angular-pagination-plugin
-Pagination plugin for angular js
+Server side pagination plugin for angular js

 Inside your controller inject $pagination and use it as below